There are many natural ingredients for steaming hair in Nigeria.

 6. Lemon Juice

-Lemon juice is known for its benefits for the body; weight loss, digestion, and all.
+Lemon juice is known for its weight loss, digestion, and other health benefits.

 What you’ll need